vippsas/vipps-login-api/how-it-works/vipps-login-apps-howitworks.md

 <!-- END_COMMENT -->

-Currently, Vipps Login app integrations are based on browsers based flows.
+Vipps Login app integrations uses the browser for performing logins.
 See [Vipps Login in browser: How It Works](vipps-login-api-howitworks.md).